joyzoso/React-Bookmark-Mgr/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+**React Bookmark Manager

+Version 1.1 January 2017

+## Description

+This application allows a user to keep track of their resources as a bookmark manager of URL's.
+Resources can include links to vidoes, blogs, etc.  User has the ability to Add and delete a resource as well as categorize them into invividual subjects.

+## Technologies Used

+Programming Language

+- Javascript
+- HTML/CSS

+## Web Application Library

+ - React
+ - Ajax
+ - Bootstrap

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).